 If you would like to apply for (one of) the courses, fill in the application form on posthumusinstitute.org.
-Please note that there are deadlines for applications, which will be announced on our website and in our newsletters.
-Note that the deadline for the first Research Master Course 'Debates in Global Economic and Social History', is 27 October 2023.
-If you have questions or would like more information, please send an e-mail to the Office Manager: posthumus@uu.nl
+Please note that the deadlines for applications for each course lie about 2 weeks before the start of the respective courses; you will find website: the exact start dates on our https://posthumusinstitute.org/rma-global-economic-socialhave questions or would like history/.
+If you more information, please send an e-mail to the Office Manager: posthumus@uu.nl